RohithaRatnam/QuizGame/README.md

 ###### Steps To Execution
 - Fork this repo
-- Execute `main.py` to start the quiz
+- Run `main.py` to start the quiz
-- Checkout your score after each question and at the end of quiz
+- Checkout your score after each question, and also at the end of the game

 ###### Sample Question
 ![Screenshot](question.png)